Explore

 What is the purpose of product marketing?

-The aim of product marketing is to ensure that customers and internal teams understand what makes a product unique.
+The aim of product marketing is to ensure customers and internal teams understand what makes a product unique.
 Product marketers articulate the benefits of a product and how those benefits deliver value to the target audience.
 The best product marketers can clearly explain why a prospect should buy a product over the other offerings on the market.

 What is the difference between product marketing and product management?

 Product marketing and product management work together closely to evangelize the product and bring new customer experiences to market.
-While product management focuses on planning the product roadmap and delivering new functionality, product marketing communicates the benefits of using the product and implements the go-to-market strategy.
+Whereas product management focuses on planning the product roadmap and delivering new functionality, product marketing communicates the benefits of using the product and implements the go-to-market strategy.
 Both roles collaborate with internal teams at various stages of the product lifecycle.

 How does product marketing differ from traditional marketing?